YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: The $ZPEEK() function has encountered an invalid type argument: tttt.

-Action: Refer to the $ZPEEK() documentation fo information on valid types.
+Action: Refer to the $ZPEEK() documentation for information on valid types.
 Examine the $ZPEEK invocation to determine and correct the source of the invalid type.

 -----------------------
 PCONDEXPECTED